-Two books have been written recently which are pertinent to my subject.
+Two books written recently which are pertinent to my subject.

-One is Anthony Johnson’s Solving Stonehenge, which came out in 2008, and which I have only just read because I knew he was dealing with the geometry and wanted to follow my own methods to their conclusion about Avebury before comparing this to his evidence and conclusions about Stonehenge.
+One is Anthony Johnson’s Solving Stonehenge, which came out in 2008 but which I did not read before 2015 because I knew he was dealing with the geometry and wanted to follow my own methods to their conclusion about Avebury before comparing this to his evidence and conclusions about Stonehenge.
 His book addresses in depth the roles of both archaeology and geometry in understanding the architecture of Stonehenge.

 The other important book is Nicholas Mann’s Avebury Cosmos, which builds on the work of John North before him in the sense that it puts forward a strong argument in favour of an important role having been played at Avebury by the rising and setting of certain stars and constellations.
 This is a valuable book, which I also put off reading until my research was at an advanced stage.